vdtdg/dev-toolbox/README.md

 ### Next features to be developed ordered by priority

+- SEO optimization: how to make sure this toolbox ranks in various Search engines?
+- OpenGraph (og) tags to do.
 - Rework all components to give them a homogeneous design.
 Also make sure they all run well on mobile.
 - When mobile view is on, the footer shouldn't stay at the bottom
 - Use crypto-js dependency for the JWT helper instead of jsrsasign